uermel/padbound/README.md

 </p>

-A unified, stateful python interface for MIDI controllers that abstracts hardware differences behind a simple API.
+A general, stateful python interface for MIDI controllers that abstracts hardware differences behind a simple API.

 ## Overview